michielvh1995/CardManager/readme.md

 # Changelog:
+Version 0.1.4:
+* Changed how SQLresponses work
+* Changed how DBErrors work
+* Most of the code now uses the new format
+* Fixed bugs that the database was not properly imported

+Version 0.1.3:
+* Updated how WHERE works.
+Still only supports filtering on 1 field

 Version 0.1.2:
 * Added support for WHERE clauses
   - Currently at most 1 field can be filtered on